evpo/EncryptPad/docs/en/tutorials/open_plain_text_protect_with_key_file/key_file_protection.md

     =bXn9
     -----END PGP MESSAGE-----

 This is a random sequence in Base64, from which the encryption key is derived.
-It is encrypted with the key file password that you provided and it can also be unencrypted with GnuGPG.
+It is encrypted with the key file passphrase that you provided and it can also be unencrypted with GnuGPG.
 If you have [Gpg4Win](https://www.gpg4win.org/) installed, you can right click on the file in explorer and open "More GPG EX options" and "Decrypt".
-Enter `KeyPwd` as a password and gpg will decrypt the file and create my_new_key.key.out.
+Enter `KeyPwd` as a passphrase and gpg will decrypt the file and create my_new_key.key.out.
 The content of the file will be similar to this:

     T6/vlnb0aysdr+xUriwwwrC844iVImiG4T/sCgF+ETQ=